 - Confirmation "Thank You" Page: After your subscriber clicks the confirmation link from their email, they'll see a new page in their web browser letting them know they've been added to your list successfully.
 Behind the scenes, we collect the subscriber's IP address along with the date and time of confirmation as proof that they opted-in to your list.
 We record this info in the subscriber's profile in your list.

-- Final "Welcome" Email: After a subscriber confirms subscription to your list, we send out your Final "Welcome" Email.
+- Final "Welcome" Email: After a subscriber confirms subscription to your list, you can choose to send out a Final "welcome" email.
 This email includes the information your subscriber submitted, any custom content you've added to the email, and a link to unsubscribe.
+The Final "welcome" email option is disabled by default, but you can choose to enable or disable it for each of your lists.

 Our signup forms require the double opt-in process, so there's not a way to turn off or otherwise disable the Opt-In Confirmation Email.
 If you'd like more control over your opt-in process, you can use a 3rd party integration like Wufoo's or host your own forms and use the MailChimp API to pass subscriber information back to your list.